Women’s Counseling & Therapy for Empowerment in

 We may slowly give away parts of ourselves to make others happy.

-Maybe, you are feeling tired, exhausted, and having a difficult time concentrating because it’s hard for you to say no, and set boundaries with others.
+Maybe, you are feeling tired, exhausted, and having difficulty concentrating because it’s hard for you to say no, and set boundaries with others.

 Others describe you as a kind and empathic woman who cares about people.
 You have a lot of compassion for others but may not direct that compassion towards yourself.
-You have been so busy taking care of others (partners, kids, friends, work colleagues…) that you’ve neglected yourself.
+You have been so busy caring for others (partners, kids, friends, work colleagues…) that you’ve neglected yourself.

 Because your energy and time have been focused on others’ needs, you may have lost sight of…